Hardhikman/popu-agent/README.md

 *   `setup_env.py`: Script to set up the virtual environment and install dependencies.
 *   `run_app.py`: Helper script to run the application using the virtual environment.
 *   `requirements.txt`: Lists the Python dependencies required for the project.
+*   `generate_diagrams.py`: Script to generate architecture diagrams for documentation.

 ## Workflow

 The Popu Agent follows this workflow:

-1.  **Policy Analysis:** The Analyst agent researches the given policy topic using real data fetched via Tavily
+1.  **Policy Analysis:** The Analyst agent researches the given policy topic using real data fetched via Tavily or Google Search
 2.  **Critical Review:** The Critic agent examines the analysis for flaws and identifies risks
 3.  **Future Planning:** The Lobbyist agent proposes actionable policy directives based on the analysis
 4.  **Executive Summary:** The Synthesizer creates a concise summary for decision-makers

 Each stage of the workflow is displayed in real-time in the Gradio interface, allowing users to monitor the progress and results of each specialized agent.

+Users can export the complete analysis as a Markdown report using the "Download Full Report as MD" button.